Plan philosophy

 Section titled “Parallel executions scale with tier”Free / Starter get 1 parallel execution per org.
 Pro 2, Team 5, Enterprise unlimited.

-Parallelism is the most expensive cap to raise on our side — each slot is a Playwright instance burning CPU.
-It’s also where heavy users feel real productivity gain (5 tests running concurrently in CI is 5× faster, full stop).
-Paying tiers get more slots; Free is designed for one-at-a-time experimentation.
+Parallelism is the most expensive cap to raise — each slot is a Playwright instance burning CPU — and it’s where heavy users feel real productivity gain (5 tests at once in CI is 5× faster).
+Paying tiers get more slots; Free is one-at-a-time.

-Section titled “Retention scales with seriousness”Run history retention: Free 14 days, Starter 90 days, Pro 1 year, Team / Enterprise unlimited.
+Section titled “Retention is bounded by storage reality”Run history retention: Free 14 days, Starter 90 days, Pro 180 days, Team 2 years, Enterprise unlimited.

 Seats and team features pay for themselves